Lies, Damn Lies and Statistics

 Thirdly, if this statistic does in fact bear any relation to the true incidence of nappy rash, is this at all related to the dramatic increase in the use of disposables in recent years?
 All I can say is: so much for the so-called protective effect of the stay dry layer.

 Pampers Environmental Information leaflet – "Polymer salts (ie. sodium polyacrylate crystals) have been used in many products for many years"

 The implication here is that this must mean they are perfectly safe.
 However, what this does NOT say is from how many of those products the crystals have since been removed for safety reasons, or whether the use in those other products bears any relation to the current use in disposable nappies.
 For instance, water retention granules used in gardening use something which is essentially (and may be exactly) the same as sodium polymer salts - but just because it is OK to put in the soil does not mean it is OK to put it on my baby’s bottom.
 I am not saying that polymer salts are necessarily unsafe, simply that the way this information is presented is inadequate to make an informed judgement.

 Pampers Environmental Information leaflet – "Disposables provide a positive calorific value in incinerators"

 This must surely represent the ultimate in positive spin!
-Here is the scenario: After many years of filling our landfill sites to overflowing with non biodegradable "disposable" nappies, we have now been forced to move to incineration to deal with the problem of waste disposal.
+Here is the scenario: after many years of filling our landfill sites with non biodegradable disposable nappies, we have now been forced to move to incineration to deal with the problem of waste disposal.
 And Procter & Gamble now proudly report that disposables provide a positive calorific value when incinerated, so using as many disposables as you like is a GOOD THING suddenly, because we can make use of the energy!

 All of this presupposes, of course, that 20 years down the line (or now, even) we are not going to find all sorts of environmental problems caused by the incinerators.
 See Greenpeace’s press releases on the various health risks caused by incinerators.